jds485/EnGauge/README.md

 ---
 ### Other Example Files:

-1. Method1Example_GFBR.R - example employing only the Method 1 streamflow and water chemistry (TN and TP) approaches to the Baltimore Ecosystem Study Long Term Ecological Research Site in Gwynns Falls and Baisman Run (GFBR)
+1. Method1Example_GFBR.R - example employing only the Method 1 streamflow and water chemistry (TN and TP) approaches to the Baltimore Ecosystem Study Long Term Ecological Research Site in Gwynns Falls and Baisman Run (GFBR).
+Estimated runtime is less than 1 hour.
+Estimated RAM is < 1 GB.
-2. BES_GF_BR_SL.R - In development, data are not all available here.
-This is based on an earlier version of the main script.
-Example of loading the processed data for further analysis, using site water quality data (as opposed to Water Quality Portal Data), downloading weather station data, among other tasks.
+2. BES_GF_BR_SL.R - Examples of loading the processed data output from Method1Example_GFBR.R for further analysis, processing site water quality data (instead of Water Quality Portal Data) and site precipitation data (instead of NOAA data) using the repository functions, and creating timeseries from the processed datasets for use in model runs.
+Estimated runtime is less than 2 hours.
+Estimated RAM is about 25 GB.

 ---
 ## Citation and Contact Information